 Ten success factors dominate each success story that follows.

 “Following his childhood dream of drawing comic strips, a young man was advised by an editor in Kansas City to give up drawing.
 He kept knocking on doors, only to be rejected.
 Finally a church hired him to draw publicity material.
 Working out of an old garage, he befriended a mouse who ultimately became famous.
 The man was Walt Disney, his dream was Disney World, and his friend was Mickey Mouse.”
-This is the success story told by Walt Disney.
 He imagined a place where families could have fun together.
 Along the way he drew his friend Mickey to cartoon success.
-His success story continued on because of persistence.
-Many people have played in the success story of Disney World and Disney Land.
+His success continued on because of persistence.
+Many people have played in of Disney World and Disney Land.
 Imagination is a key factor in the success story of Walt Disney.
 We can all see the power of Disney’s dream that was a burning desire funded by Faith, illustrated through Imagination that it could happen.

 “When two or more people coordinate in a spirit of HARMONY, and work toward a definite objective they place themselves in a position, through that alliance to absorb power directly from the great universal storehouse of Infinite Intelligence” said Napoleon Hill as he describes the success story of Henry Ford.
 Ford overcame illiteracy, poverty and as he allied himself with Thomas Edison and other great people, he rapidly achieved the success story of his life.
 The success story of Andrew Carnegie also shows the use of Masterminding.